Isaac Newton: Optics

 In 1699, Newton presented an improved version of his reflecting quadrant, or octant, that he had previously designed to the Royal Society.
 His design was probably built as early as 1677.
 It is notable for being the first quadrant to use two mirrors, which greatly improved the accuracy of measurements since it provided a stable view of both the horizon and the celestial body at the same time.
 His quadrant was built but appears to have not survived to the present.
 John Hadley would later construct his own double-reflecting quadrant that was nearly identical to the one invented by Newton.
 However, Hadley likely did not know of Newton's original invention, causing confusion regarding originality.

 In 1704, Newton constructed and presented a burning mirror to the Royal Society.
 It consisted of seven concave glass mirrors, each about one foot in diameter.
-It is estimated that it reached a maximum possible radiant energy of 460 W cm⁻², which has been described as "certainly brighter thermally than a thousand Suns (1,000 × 0.065 W cm⁻²)" based on estimating that the intensity of the Sun's radiation in London in May of 1704 was 0.065 W cm⁻².
+It is estimated that it reached a maximum possible radiant energy of 460 W cm⁻², which has been described as "certainly brighter thermally than a thousand Suns (1,000 × 0.065 W cm⁻²)" based on estimating that the intensity of the Sun's radiation in London in May 1704 was 0.065 W cm⁻².
 As a result of the maximum radiant intensity possibly achieved with his mirror he "may have produced the greatest intensity of radiation brought about by human agency before the arrival of nuclear weapons in 1945."
 David Gregory reported that it caused metals to smoke, boiled gold and brought about the vitrification of slate.
 William Derham thought it be to the most powerful burning mirror in Europe at the time.